We'll take pretty much any excuse to get friends together and the standard holidays aren't nearly enough in our opinion.

 Here's what we served and how to recreate some of the best polenta recipes:

 The truth is when you travel to Italy you'll see that there aren't many rules when it comes to a polenta party.
-The old school way to throw a polenta party in Italy this would be to pour polenta directly onto a wooden table and then top it with a braise or sugo.
+The old school way to throw a polenta party in Italy this would be to pour the creamy polenta directly onto a wooden table and then top it with a braise or sugo.
 But I say do what you please!
 Pour the polenta on a long wooden plank like we did or even get wood slices and top with parchment paper for invididual servings.

 I'd suggest doing leaning into the Italian-inspired recipes.
 Aside from that make sure you have at least one vegetarian and one meat main so that everyone is satisified.
 Then it's up to you.
 Of course, choosing slow-cooked dishes are best since they can be made a day or two ahead.
 Speaking of, I make the polenta a day ahead or morning of and then slowly warm it in a slow cooker, whisking in any water as needed to make it pourable but not soupy.

 Polenta Party Menu